 - 5-6 garlic cloves, pressed

 - 2 teaspoons ground black pepper

-- In a medium bowl, combine panko and milk.
+- To make panade, in a medium bowl, combine panko and milk.
 Let sit for 5 minutes.

-- In a large bowl, mix together soaked Panko, beef, garlic, eggs, Worcestershire sauce, Italian seasoning, salt and pepper.
+- To make the meatballs, in a large bowl, mix together soaked Panko, beef, garlic, eggs, Worcestershire sauce, Italian seasoning, salt, and pepper.
 With clean hands, mix the beef mixture until well combined.

-- Using a medium cookie scoop, shape the meatballs and arrange them on 2 baking sheets, lined with foil, or silicone mat.
+- To shape the meatballs, using a medium cookie scoop, shape the meatballs and arrange them on 2 baking sheets, lined with foil, or a silicone mat.
 (I usually get about 125 1-inch meatballs.)
 If desired, roll the meatballs between your palms to smooth out the surface.

-- At this point you can either freeze the meatballs raw on sheet pan and then divide into freezer bags.
+- At this point, you can either freeze the meatballs raw on a sheet pan and then divide it into freezer bags.
 Or bake it and then freeze the cooked meatballs for later use, which eliminates the searing step later on.

-- To bake the meatballs, bake in preheated 350F oven for 15-20 minutes.
-Cool completely and then divide into 1lb portions and place in freezer bags, or vacuum seal for longer storage.
+- To bake the meatballs, bake in preheated 350°F oven for 15-20 minutes.
+Cool completely and then arrange on a clean baking sheet in a single layer.
+Place it in the freezer for about 2 hours.
+Once the meatballs are frozen, divide into 4 freezer bags, or vacuum seal for longer storage.

 Yield: 16 servings, Serving Size: 1 serving

 - Amount Per Serving: